belindamo/derp/section_notes/03-experiment-ideas.md

-* refine proof for section 2 of research concept and direction *
+* Refine proof for section 2 of research concept and direction *